neuphonic/neutts-air/README.md

 - 🚄Simple LM + codec architecture built off a 0.5B backbone - the sweet spot between speed, size, and quality for real-world applications

 > [!CAUTION]
-> Websites like neutts.com are popping up and they're not affliated with Neuphonic, our github or this repo.
+> Websites like neutts.com are popping up and they're not affiliated with Neuphonic, our github or this repo.
 >
 > We are on neuphonic.com only.
 Please be careful out there! 🙏